aamershaikh/spring-security/README.md

 Order of antMatchers matters

-Use of permission based authentication on a method level with annotations - @preAuthorize
+Use of permission based authentication on a method level with annotations - @preAuthorize - alternate to antMatchers()